Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/arc_automanage_machine_configuration_custom_windows/_index.md

 $contenturi = New-AzStorageBlobSASToken -Context $Context -FullUri -Container machineconfiguration -Blob "AzureArcJumpstart_Windows.zip" -Permission r
 ```

-Create an Azure Policy definition.
+Next we need to create an Azure Policy definition.
 Note that we need subscription-level permissions to create Azure Policy definitions.
-If you are logged into the machine with the ArcBox-Client machine Managed Idenity then you need to logout and then login with the account that has the required permissions
+If you are logged into the machine with the ArcBox-Client machine Managed Identity then you need to logout and then login with the account that has the required permissions.
+Otherwise move directly to the policy definition creation step.

 ```powershell
 # Disconnect from Managed Idenity